 When the nerves of a tooth have become infected, our dentists may recommend a root canal in Bountiful, Utah, to preserve the tooth.
-Through root canal therapy, Dr. Duke and Dr. Jarvis can remove the infected pulp and restore health and comfort to your smile.
+Through root canal therapy, Dr. Duke and Dr. Andrews can remove the infected pulp and restore health and comfort to your smile.
 Call Dental Designs of Bountiful at 801-295-7171 to learn more!

 Root canal therapy is needed when the nerve of a tooth is affected by decay or infection.
 In order to save the tooth, the pulp (the living tissue inside the tooth), nerves, bacteria, and any decay are removed and the resulting space is filled with special, medicated, dental materials, which restore the tooth to its full function.